bobanetwork/boba_legacy/boba_documentation/developer/hybrid_compute.md

 A typical Hybrid Compute system for gaming or Web3 social networking<>blockchain interoperability has four parts:

-1. A contract that uses Hybrid Compute, such as by calling `bytes memory encResponse = myHelper.TuringTx(serverURL, encRequest);`
+1. A contract that uses Hybrid Compute, such as by calling `bytes memory encResponse = myHelper.TuringTxV2(serverURL, encRequest);`
+In some places you may find `myHelper.TuringTx(...)` which is just the previous version (still working) that doesn't support more complex return values such as arrays.

-2. A second contract, the `TuringHelper`, which serves as your standardized door to Turing.
+2. A second contract, the `TuringHelper`, which serves as your standardized door to Hybrid Compute (formerly "Turing").

 3. Some BOBA.
 Each Hybrid Compute call costs 0.01 BOBA, equivalent to about 1 cent at the moment.
 This fee covers the cost of writing all input calldata and responses from your servers to Ethereum Mainnet.